Are you doing a siding project?

 Acquire New Siding

 If you don’t have additional siding panels at home to cover the repairs that you need to make, it’s time for a trip to the local home improvement store.
 Look around the store for siding that matches your current color.
-Match it as closely as you can, realizing that the new siding will be brighter than the old siding is because it hasn’t yet faded in the sun.
+Match it as closely as you can, realizing that the new siding will be brighter than the old siding because it hasn’t yet faded in the sun.

 It’s beneficial to buy extra siding when you have your house sided, or at the very least to keep track of your supplier.
-If you didn’t do this, and you have to track down additional siding to make the repair, it’s helpful to bring a piece of the siding with you when matching to a new piece.
+If you didn’t do this, and you have to track down additional siding to repair, it’s helpful to bring a piece of the siding with you when matching to a new piece.

 Pull Off Donor Siding From Your Home

 If the damaged siding is in a highly visible location, you don’t want to replace it with brand-new siding.
-If you do, the contrast will stand out, rather than blending in as it should.
+If you do, the contrast will stand out, rather than blend in as it should.
 Instead, you should cut off a section of faded siding from a less visible part of your home that’s large enough to repair the damaged area of your house.
 With that section removed from the less visible part of your home, you can install the new siding in its place where it won’t be noticed, and then take the faded siding over to the damaged location.

 Find the Right Contractor for Your Siding Project